Newsletters > Newsletters 2011/2012 > Term 3

 First Year Boys’ Football

-After a win against St. Kevin’s Community College, Dunlavin the Avondale First Year Boys Football Team will meet St. David’s School, Greystones next week in the ‘B’ final.
-Best of luck to the team!
+The First Year Boys’ Football team will meet St. David’s School, Greystones in the final next week in Ashford.
+Best of luck to the boys!